Azathothas/Stars/README.md

 ## Shell

+- [mikeroyal/Raspberry-Pi-Guide](https://github.com/mikeroyal/Raspberry-Pi-Guide) – Raspberry Pi Guide.
+Learn all about the Raspberry Pi and other cool tools such as Tailscale, WireGuard, Home Assistant, Homebridge, ESPHome, and Watchdog timer.
 - [userdocs/qbittorrent-nox-static-embedded](https://github.com/userdocs/qbittorrent-nox-static-embedded) – An experiment
 - [Smiley-McSmiles/jellyman](https://github.com/Smiley-McSmiles/jellyman) – Jellyman is a set of scripts to install/manage and update the jellyfin-combined tar.gz generic linux package
 - [jlesage/docker-handbrake](https://github.com/jlesage/docker-handbrake) – Docker container for HandBrake